cmik2/cuisine-expert-class/README.md

 It classifies restaurant reviews into two categories: text written by a cuisine authenticity expert (EXPT) and text written by a non cuisine-authenticity expert (NOEX).

-Definition of the "cuisine authenticity" expert is a person who has lived or traveled to the country of the particular cuisine or a native to the country.
-Furthermore, this background/nationality information can be found in their restaurant reviews from the public web.
+For this project, the definition of the "cuisine authenticity" expert is a person who has lived or traveled to the country of the particular cuisine or a native of the country -- anyone who has first-hand experience in the cuisine.
+Furthermore, this background/nationality information comes from their restaurant reviews on the public web.
 Thus, the "cuisine authenticity" experts are self-proclaimed within their reviews.

 NOTE: for the initial version, the supported cuisine type is Japanese only.

 Please see the Overview and Implementation sections for details.

 ## Installation

+NOTE: The information below applies to the Mac OS environment.
+Adjust it to your environment as needed.

 Download the project from git as follows: